gcbest/Bamazon/README.md

 # Bamazon
-Stores Product information in a MySQL database and allows users to buy or update the database through the command line
+Stores Product information in a MySQL database and allows users to buy products or update the database through the command line